AdobeDocs/audience-manager.de-DE/help/using/integration/sending-audience-data/batch-data-transfer-explained/inbound-file-encryption.md

 ---
-description: Optional können Sie Datendateien beim Senden an einen Audience Manager mit PGP-Verschlüsselung verschlüsseln.
+description: Optional können Sie Datendateien beim Senden an Audience Manager mit PGP-Verschlüsselung verschlüsseln.
 seo-description: As an option, you can encrypt data files with PGP encryption when sending them to Audience Manager.
 seo-title: File PGP Encryption for Inbound Data Types
 solution: Audience Manager